 The quaint, daisy-like flowers measure about a half-inch in size.
 If located in a sunny location, the flowers may give off a pleasant, mild fragrance.
 The small petals are string-like with pointed edges.
 The stems and leaves of the plant are covered in tiny hairs.
 The plant's main stem is usually light green, but it can have a purple hue on occasion.

 The perennials grow best in zones 5 through 8 but can be grown in zones 3 through 9.
 They grow best in a spot that gets the morning sun and afternoon shade.
 They need well-drained soil containing clay or gravel.
 The plants can be used as ground cover or as filler plants.
 They require little maintenance except for occasional watering.

 Turks Cap Lily - Lilium superbum

-Lilium Superbum is a showy flower known as Turks Cap Lily, Lily Royal, Turban Lily, American Tiger-lily, and Swamp Lily, a sub-species of the true lily, or Lilium the latter of which is native to both central and some eastern parts of North America.
+Lilium Superbum is a showy flower known as Turks Cap Lily, Lily Royal, Turban Lily, American Tiger-lily, and Swamp Lily, a sub-species of the true lily.
+Lilium, the latter of which is native to both central and some eastern parts of North America.
 Conversely, the Turks Cap Lily is predominantly found in more specific states, as it is a dwindling genus.
-This would include some parts of Florida, New Hampshire, Arkansas, Missouri, and more north in Alberta.
-This sub-species of lily is best known for its considerably vibrant colors and the fact that its petals naturally curl behind themselves, creating a sort of crowned appearance, which would explain its name of "Turks Cap" as it resembles a type of hat worn by the early Turkish.
+That would include some parts of Florida, New Hampshire, Arkansas, Missouri, and more north in Alberta.
+This sub-species of lily is best known for its considerably vibrant colors, and its petals naturally curl behind themselves.
+Creating a crowned appearance would explain its name of "Turks Cap" as it resembles a type of hat worn by the early Turkish.